oto-gitops-oneshot/.github/profile/README.md

 This is great.
 Customers on AWS, Azure and Google will (most likely) use the corresponding secret providers given above.
 HashiCorp Vault is fairly popular too.
 This way, we "meet customers in the middle".

-In this project, we leverage IBM Secrets Manager for [this](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-vault-api), which uses a custom version of open source HashiCorp Vault for this.
+In this project, we leverage IBM Secrets Manager for [this](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-vault-api), which uses a custom version of open source HashiCorp Vault, one of the supported instance types as mentioned above.
 The secrets we need to create to standup CP4BA with FileNet and IER are the following:

 1) A Universal Password
 2) An IBM Entitlement Key
 3) An LDAP secret (Admin and Config Password) assigned to the root user

-We have, for sake of simplicity, created a secret - the Universal Password - and assigned this secret to the various different services constituting this CloudPak, as we shall see in the next section.
+We have, for sake of simplicity, created a secret, aptly called universalPassword, and assigned this secret to the various different services constituting this CloudPak, as we shall see in the next section.
 In a production setting, it is recommended to have a "one to one" mapping between secret and corresponding service as opposed to a "many to one" mapping as we have done here.
 This is part of our roadmap.

 The upshot of all this is one (as opposed to many) instance of a SealedSecret needs to be created, which is the secret required to access the aforementioned external secret store.